aplteam/Tatin/docs/PackageConfiguration.md

 Also, while a single namespace is by default the API, the user might want to expose only a subset of functions/operators from that namespace, and in that case the user must specify "api" as well.

-Namespaces are special: imagine a situation when you have a single namespace that contains, say, a hundred functions of which only one should be exposed.
-If that function is called `Run` then of course the api needs to become `api←'Run'`.

-If the name of the package is `Foo` and it is loaded into `#.MyPkgs` then calling the function requires:
+For example, if the name of the package is `Foo` and it is loaded into `#.MyPkgs` and you set "api" to `Run` then calling the function requires:

 ```
 #.MyPkgs.Foo.Run